Gourav-Sedhai/Machine-Learning48/README.md

 # Machine-Learning48
 Machine Learning with Python.
 ----------------------------
-Example on Tensorflow and how to use it.
+Example on Tensorboard and how to use it.